ProjetPP/projetpp.github.io/modules.md

 Our goal is to allow everyone to implement its own module (astronomy module, cooking module...) and connect it to our project.
 For a more detailed overview, please have a look at the [midterm report](midtermReport.pdf).

-Basic informations about the main modules currently available of the project:
+Basic informations about the main modules currently available on the project:

 ## Question Parsing